Jobs & The Economy

 The tugboat, towboat and barge industry is critically important to the nation’s economy.
-With over 4,000 tugboats and towboats and more than 27,000 barges, the industry moves more than 880 million tons of domestic cargo each year.
+With 5,500 tugboats and towboats and more than 31,000 barges, the industry moves more than 760 million tons of domestic cargo each year.
 The building blocks of our economy – agricultural products, petroleum, coal, chemicals, sand, stone, cement and much more – move on our nation’s waterways safely and efficiently.
 Barge transportation helps provide food for our tables, fuel for our cars, heat for our homes, and inputs for our manufacturing facilities.
-And, the critical harbor services that AWO members provide enable the oceangoing ships that carry U.S. products for export and bring imported goods to our shores from overseas to enter and leave port safely.
+And, the critical harbor services that AWO members provide enable the oceangoing ships that carry U.S. products to export and bring imported goods to our shores from overseas to enter and leave port safely.
 Water transportation helps move our economy forward.

 The industry also puts Americans to work.
 Tugboat, towboat and barge operators provide family-wage jobs for tens of thousands of hardworking Americans from coast to coast.
-These jobs multiply to support shoreside jobs that rely upon water transportation.
+These operators also support shoreside jobs that ensure the safety, efficiency and environmental stewardship of our industry.
 Underpinning these jobs is a longstanding maritime law, the Jones Act, which requires that cargo shipped between U.S. ports be transported on vessels that are American-owned, American-built, and American-crewed.
-AWO members comprise a uniquely American industry, and they work hard every day to ensure the nation can prosper.